 Technically, the master is alive but it cannot be used by the application.
 Here, the business logic has to come in and a decision has to be made.

-No matter how and why, if there is a decision to promote one of the replicas to become a new master, the old master has to be stopped and, ideally, it shouldn’t be able to start again.
+No matter how and why, if there is a decision to promote one of the replicas to become a new master, the old master has to be stopped and should not be able to start again.

-If a failover management software is a part of more complex product, which also handles recovery of nodes (like it is the case for ClusterControl), the old master may be marked as excluded from the recovery routines.
+If your failover management software is a part of a more complex product that also handles recovery of nodes (like ClusterControl), you may have the option to exclude the old master from recovery routines.

-The old master is down and it will not return from its grave, now it’s time to decide which host we should use as a new master.
+The old master is down and will not return from its grave.
+Now it’s time to decide which host we should use as a new master.
 Usually there is more than one replica to pick from, so a decision has to be made.
 There are many reasons why one replica may be picked over another, therefore checks have to be performed.

 Whitelists and blacklists

 For starters, a team managing databases may have its reasons to pick one replica over another when deciding about a master candidate.